-Iceland really is the most complexing country I’ve been to so far.
-From the moment I landed on this tiny island, there were things that completely intrigued me; from the landscapes to the people, this place is really something like no other.
+Iceland really is one of the most intriguing countries I’ve been to so far.
+From the moment I landed on this tiny island, there were things that completely captivated me; from the landscapes to the people, this place really is like no other.

 Iceland facts are some of the most fascinating I’ve ever heard, I think you’re going to like them too!

 99% of Iceland’s surface is made up of Volcanic Rock